Ipstenu/varnish-http-purge/readme.txt

 == Description ==

+<strong><em>19 OCTOBER 2023 -- WARNING: THIS PLUGIN IS NOT BEING ACTIVELY MAINTAINED.</em></strong>

+If you're interested in adopting this plugin, please read [Requests to Take Over Development](https://github.com/Ipstenu/varnish-http-purge/wiki/Requests-to-Take-Over-Development).

 <strong>This plugin <em>does not</em> install nor configure a cache proxy.
 It acts as an interface with such services.</strong>

 One common method of caching content for websites is via the use of reverse proxy caching.
 Common examples of this are <a href="https://www.varnish-cache.org/">Varnish</a> and <a href="https://www.nginx.com/">Nginx</a>.
 These systems allow a website to update content and have the visitor's experience cached without the need for complex plugins storing the files locally and using up a user's disk space.